EtherSystem/MajorMiseries/README.md

 There may be overlap and strange behavior with other mods that modify:

 - Status bar behavior or visuals.
+- First Aid panel visuals.
-- Hunger, thirst, fatigue, or freezing meters.
+- Hunger, thirst, fatigue, freezing, or body temperature behavior.
+- Clothing wetness or overheating behavior.
 - Rope climbing.
+- Vanilla infection and infection risk.
-- Vanilla infection.
+- Vanilla intestinal parasites risk.
 - Vanilla sprains.
 - Severe Lacerations.
 - Blood Loss.
+- Respirator or canister behavior.
 - Wildlife AI behavior.
 - Fire behavior.